SystemsApproach/sdn/netvirt.rst

 be general-purpose, and in fact, there was at one time a ONOS-based virtual network application, called *Virtual Tenant Network (VTN)*, that was integrated with OpenStack.
-VTN is no longer being maintained, due in part to the availability of network virtualization subsystems in popular container management systems like Kubernetes.
+VTN is no longer being maintained, due in part to the availability of other network virtualization subsystems that integrate with container management systems like Kubernetes.

 Consider a simple example.
 We want to create a virtual network that connects two VMs, A and B, to a single L2 subnet.
 We can express that